 An orbital prosthesis is made using an acrylic eye made of polymethyl methacrylate, also known as PMMA, as seen in Figure 1.
 The acrylic eye is set in a static silicone restoration of the soft tissues.
 These soft tissues include the eyelid and all of the skin surrounding the orbital cavity lost during the exenteration.
-This unit can then be inserted and removed on a day-by-day basis.
-Currently the orbital prosthesis gives the appearance of a natural eye, mimicking the skin and the glassy orbital, as seen in Figure noticeable is because it is not animated; it does not blink.
+This unit can then be inserted and removed on a day-to-day basis.
+Currently the orbital prosthesis gives the appearance of a natural eye, mimicking the skin and the glassy orbital, as seen in Figure However, the prosthetic eye is noticeable because it is not animated; it does not blink.
 Patients of orbital exenterations with a prosthetic eye are more likely to feel selfconscious of their disability because of the prosthesis's inability to mimic the animation of a blink.
 Many patients wear dark glasses to cover up the prosthesis for this reason.
-If the prosthetic eye could blink, this would raise self confidence in prosthetic patients.
+If the prosthetic eye could blink, this